scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## TRC Fields {#trcfields}

-The TRC defines the roots of trust of an ISD and is the basis of the ISD's Control Plane PKI.
-It holds the root and voting certificates of the ISD and defines the ISD's trust policy.
+The TRC holds the root and voting certificates of the ISD, defining the ISD's trust policy.
+Its ASN.1 module is described in [](#trc-asn1).
-This section describes the syntax and semantics of all TRC payload fields.
-Its ASN.1 module is in [](#trc-asn1).
+This section describes the syntax and semantics of TRC payload fields that are contained in the `TRCPayload` sequence.

-The `TRCPayload` sequence contains the identifying information of a TRC as well as policy information for TRC updates.
-Furthermore, it defines the list of certificates that build the trust anchor of the ISD.

-For signature calculation, the data that is to be signed is encoded using ASN.1 distinguished encoding rules (DER) {{X.690}}.
-For more details, see [](#signed-format).

 ### `version` Field {#field}